treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 ### Keyword arguments hack

-You may have seen this clever answer before, [possibly on StackOverflow](http://stackoverflow.com/a/39858/98187):
+You may have seen this clever answer before, [possibly on StackOverflow][kwargs hack]:

 ```python
 context = dict(global_context, **user_context)